30-70% discount on selected items.To the sale

 3. Insulation

 Your body always wants to keep its temperature at 37 degrees, no matter what you're doing straight away.
 When you exert yourself during your outdoor activities, you sweat so that the evaporative cooling cools your skin.
-Good women's thermal underwear helps your body to always stay in the comfort zone of 37 degrees.
+Good thermal underwear for women helps your body to always stay in the comfort zone of 37 degrees.

 Synthetic fiber or merino wool?